-Reviews are one of the most effective ways to demonstrate your credibility and experience to families searching for trusted care providers.
-As you're getting started on UrbanSitter, you can build up your profile with recommendations from families and employers you have previously worked for (learn more here).
+Reviews are one of the most effective ways to demonstrate your credibility and experience to families and care seekers searching for trusted caregivers.
+As you're getting started, you can request recommendations from families and employers you have previously worked for that appear as 5-star reviews (learn more here).

-After completing a booking with a new family, the family is prompted to submit a public or private review of their experience.
-If the booking was not scheduled through UrbanSitter, or the booking is expired, declined, or hasn't been completed yet, the family will not be able to submit a review.
-Reviews comprise of a 1 through 5-star rating and an optional comment.
-Public reviews are visible on caregiver profiles to all UrbanSitter members, and private reviews are only visible to Support.
-You will be notified when you receive a new public review!
+After completing a booking with a new caregiver, we ask the family to submit a public or private review of their experience.
+Reviews include a 1 through 5-star rating and an optional comment.
+Public reviews are visible on caregiver profiles to all members and private reviews are only visible to Member Services.

 Tip: If a new family hasn't reviewed you yet, feel free to encourage them with a polite and professional message.

 To uphold the integrity and trust of our community, caregivers can publicly respond to reviews (via the site only, not the app) and may contest those they deem to violate our guidelines.
 To contest a review, please email Member Services.
 UrbanSitter does not censor or hide negative reviews that may be detrimental to a caregiver's reputation but does remove reviews that violate our guidelines.
 All reviews should adhere to our Review Guidelines and report accurate, unbiased experiences.
 When writing a review, families must be: